paulu/deepfeatinterp/README.md

 GPU.
 Torch is faster than Caffe+SciPy but it produces a lower-quality result.
 We set Caffe+SciPy to be default for the LFW and UT-Zappos50K demonstrations and Torch to be the default for the high-res face demonstration.
+The Torch model uses more GPU memory so if you run out of memory you can try the Caffe+SciPy backend.

 ## 3.2 Interpolation "amount" (--delta)

-The `delta` parameter controlls how strong a transformation to make.
-Setting it to 0 results in no transformation at all, and larger numbers result in a stronger transformation.
-You can input multiple values, like `--delta 0,0.1,0.3,0.5` to try multiple transformations.
+The `delta` parameter controls how strong a transformation to make.
+Setting it to zero results in no transformation at all, and larger numbers result in a stronger transformation.
+You can input multiple values, like `--delta 0.1,0.3,0.5` to try multiple transformations (this will be faster than running them individually).

-For most transformations, an ideal `delta` value will be between `0` and `1` (unless you use the `--scaling none` option).
+For most transformations, an ideal `delta` value will be between `0.0` and `1.0` with `--scaling beta` (between `0.0` and `5.0` with `--scaling none`).

 ## 3.3 Other options

 * `--device_id` - if you want to specify a GPU to use
 * `--K` - number of nearest neighbors used to construct source/target sets
-* `--iter` - number of optimization iterations for reconstruction
+* `--iter` - number of optimization iterations for reconstruction (must be >= 150)
 * `--postprocess color` - matches the color of the final image to match the original image
+* `--postprocess mask` - apply a mask (for input foo.jpg the mask should be named foo-mask.png)